ELEKTRONN/ELEKTRONN/README.rst

 Important Note
 --------------

-ELEKTRONN 1.0 has been superceded by `ELEKTRONN2 <https://github.com/ELEKTRONN/ELEKTRONN2>`_.

-Only ELEKTRONN2 is actively developed and supported, so we encourage you to use it instead of ELEKTRONN 1.0.
-ELEKTRONN2 brings many new features and a completely new functional API, which allows for much greater flexibility in creating neural networks.
+ELEKTRONN 1.0 has been superceded by the more flexible, PyTorch-based `elektronn3 <https://github.com/ELEKTRONN/elektronn3>`_ library. elektronn3 is actively developed and supported, so we encourage you to use it instead of ELEKTRONN 1.0.

 .. image:: http://elektronn.org/downloads/combined_title.jpg